operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 If your bundle is too large, there are a few things you could try.

-* Consider reducing the number of [CRD versions][k8s-crd-versions] supported in your Operator?
+* Consider reducing the number of [CRD versions][k8s-crd-versions] supported in your Operator
-* Deprecate or reduce the number of supported API versions?
+* Deprecate or reduce the number of supported API versions.
 It is a good idea to have a clear plan for deprecation and removal of old CRDs versions when a new ones get added, see [Kubernetes API change practices][k8s-api-change].
 Also, refer to the [Kubernetes API conventions][k8s-api-convention].